 The waveguide measurement is a modification of the cable measurement, with a waveguide being the DUT instead of a cable.
-The main difference to cable measurements is that waveguide measurements take into account the different speed of wave propagation in a waveguide, depending on the frequency.
+The main difference to cable measurements is that waveguide measurements consider the different speed of wave propagation in a waveguide, depending on the frequency.
 The test setup and purpose is similar to other cable measurements.